 - Participating in local efforts to improve the value and quality of care we deliver to our patients.

 Our Quality Improvement/Patient Safety Team

 Associate Program Director of Quality Improvement and Patient Safety (APD QI/PS)

 The quality improvement and patient safety efforts of the Internal Medicine Residency Program are overseen by the Associate Program Director for Quality Improvement and Patient Safety.
-This includes development of a curriculum that balances didactics with experiential activities.
-The APD for QI/PS helps to coordinate housestaff efforts around program and individual performance measures, mentors residents involved in QI and high value care efforts, develops educational content about safety event analysis and serves as a liaison between the Internal Medicine Residency Program and health system leadership to coordinate efforts in quality improvement and patient safety.
+These efforts include a curriculum that balances didactics with experiential activities.
+The APD for QI/PS helps to coordinate house staff efforts around program and individual performance measures, mentors residents involved in QI and high value care efforts, develops educational content about safety event analysis and serves as a liaison between the Internal Medicine Residency Program and health system leadership to coordinate efforts in quality improvement and patient safety.

 Joel Boggan, MD, MPH